ENCODE: Encoding NetFlows for Network Anomaly Detection: Evaluation of ENCODE

 \subsection{Feature Selection}

-For each dataset, we used the same set of features to pre-process the NetFlow data for learning the state machine models; the protocol that was used in a flow, the total number of bytes that were sent in a flow and the duration of the flow.
-Using only these three features, our approach does not rely on operating system/network-specific features and our approach can be used on different types of networks.
-Furthermore, our approach is less privacy intrusive as we are using as few as possible features to train our models.
+We run ENCODE on the same feature set across all three datasets: the protocol used in a flow, the total number of bytes sent in a flow, the total number of packets sent in a flow, and the duration of the flow.
+Using only these four features, ENCODE does not rely on operating system- or network-specific features, making it applicable to various types of networks.
+We exclude the source and destination ports as a feature for ENCODE as these tend to be operating system or network-specific.
+Additionally, port information can sometimes act as a spurious feature, i.e., a feature that correlates with the class label without being truly indicative of the class.

+As an example, we use the CTU-13 dataset to illustrate how the source port is a spurious feature of the dataset.
+We believe that the source port in the CTU-13 dataset leaks information about the flow's label and should not be blindly used to train a model.
+Garcia et al. generated the malicious flows using virtual machines running Windows XP.
+In this operating system, the default ephemeral ports range from 1025 to 5000~\cite{microsoft_xp_ports}.

+By plotting the distribution of the protocols for both benign and malicious flows, we observe a clear difference in the distributions of the source ports.
+Figure~\ref{fig:ctu_src_port_dist} presents the source ports distribution for benign and malicious flows across all thirteen scenarios.
+Within the malicious flows, we observe a substantial portion of the flows appear to use a source port lower than 6000.
+The top three ports used in malicious flows are 2077, 1025, and 2079.
+All three source port numbers fall within the range used by the virtual machines.
+We believe that by training a model using the source port causes it to identify whether a flow originates from a virtual machine rather than determining if it is malicious or benign.
+Consequently, using the source port to train a model would falsely lead to a better model performance.
+Therefore, we opted not to run ENCODE on the source and destination ports of the flows.